grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 If your cluster is on OpenShift, this Helm chart can be configured to scrape metrics from the existing Kube State Metrics and Node Exporter that are deployed by [OpenShift Container Platform monitoring](https://docs.openshift.com/container-platform/latest/monitoring/monitoring-overview.html).
 For the specific modifications, see the [OpenShift Compatible example](../../examples/openshift-compatible).

+## Troubleshooting

+If you're encountering issues deploying or using this chart, check the [Troubleshooting doc](./docs/Troubleshooting.md).

 ## Allow List

 Each metric source has an allow list, which is a list of metric names that will